-S-Lab hosts student and faculty projects that align with the mission statement in research areas focused on urban agriculture, renewable energy and smart power systems, water security, and resource efficiency in the built environment.
+S-Lab hosts student and faculty projects that align with the mission statement in research areas focused on urban agriculture, renewable energy and smart power systems, water security, and resource efficiency in the natural and built environment.
 Please refer to our project library for a list of ongoing and past projects.

 The S-Lab is dedicated to providing a space where students can meet, conduct their own research, and develop prototypes while linking them with colleagues and mentors in their field.

 If S-Lab can support your project and you are interesting in joining, please fill out the webform: Pitch a Project